-No intensive management will be undertaken due to lack of resources and funding for woodland management.
-However, it may be possible to apply for a grant and where resourcing allows, the main management focus should be on eradication of Cherry Laurel.
-The process of removal of these shrub layer invasive species will also create temporary areas of open space and will allow the remaining trees to develop more fully.
-As well as increasing the diversity of woodland ground flora, increasing the light in these areas will make conditions more suitable for woodland butterflies such as speckled wood, as well as encouraging the production of good quantities of seeds, berries and nuts on which the site's small mammals can feed.
+The process of removal of Cherry Laurel will also create temporary areas of open space, increase light and allow the remaining trees to develop more fully.
+Increasing light within the woodland will encourage a more diverse shrub and field layer and improve the habitat for butterflies such as speckled wood, as well as encouraging the production of seeds, berries and nuts on which the site's small mammals can feed.

-In the long term, particularly if BNG unit uplift provides a viable means of funding, additional woodland management opportunities could be explored, particularly as the elimination of Cherry Laurel from the woodland compartments is sufficient to uplift all compartments to good condition, which is likely to be relatively low-cost and lower resource compared to other typical woodland management activities.
+In the long term, elimination of Cherry Laurel is likely to be relatively low-cost and lower resource compared to other typical woodland management activities.
 This should be reviewed in Year 5 and viability for any additional prescriptions assessed and added to this plan, where found to be feasible.